winhowes/AuthTranslator/README.md

 ## Deploying with Terraform

 Example Terraform files are provided in the `terraform` directory for AWS, GCP and Azure.

+- `terraform/quickstart` provides a minimal example using the Docker provider to run a local container.

 - `terraform/aws` contains the AWS configuration for ECS Fargate.
 - `terraform/gcp` contains a configuration for deploying to Google Cloud Run.